jbossdemocentral/rhdm7-insurance-pricing-dmn-demo/README.md

 12. Go to "Menu -> Deploy -> Execution Servers" repository to see the insurance-pricing-dmn_1.0.0 KIE Container deployed on the Decision Server.

 13. The Decision Server provides a Swagger UI that documents the full RESTful interface exposed by the server at.
-To open the Swagger UI, go back to the OpenShift console, and go to the "Applications - Routes" screen.
-Copy the "Hostname" value next to "rhdm7-insurance-pricing-dmn-kieserver".
+To open the Swagger UI, go back to the OpenShift console, and go to the "Networking - Routes" screen.
+Copy the "Location" value next to " rhdm7-insurance-kieserver".
 Paste the URL in a browser tab and add "/docs" to the URL.
 This will show the Swagger UI.

 14. Follow instructions from above "Option 1- Install on your machine", starting at step 11.